 Thanks for wanting to know more about Dinner Desperado, a blog dedicated to making cooking for one easy.

-Despite loving entertaining and being the go-to person amongst friends and family for cooking tips, 99% of the time I'm cooking for one person and have done so for years and years.
+Despite loving entertaining and being the go-to person amongst friends and family for cooking tips, 99% of the time I cook dinner for one and have done so for nearly two decades.

-Over that time I'm developed a wealth of hacks to consistently cook quick, easy and healthy dinners for one.
+Over that time I'm developed a method to 'downsize' my favourite recipes (I have a massive sweet tooth so that includes puddings!) and wealth of hacks to enable me to consistently cook quick, easy and healthy dinners for one.

 However, it's not easy!
-And that's why my blog is called Dinner Desperado - as all too often, at 6pm on weeknights, that's what I am!
-Usually wishing I'd taken my own advice about menu planning and weekend meal prep!
+And that's why my blog is called Dinner Desperado - as all too often, come dinner time, that's what I am!
+A desperate person opening and re-opening the fridge, wishing, that like rabbits out of a hat at a magic show, dinner would just 'appear'!

-But first about the blog, why I started it, who it's for and how I hope to help solo cooks consistently eat delicious, nutritious dinners.
+But first about the blog - why I started it, who it's for and how I hope it becomes a place people cooking for one can go to to solve problems and find inspiration to consistently cook delicious, nutritious dinners for one.

-I see many recipes supposedly for 'one person' state they are 'for one OR two' - but from skill set to mind set, there is a dramatic difference in cooking for one vs two people.
+I see many recipe round ups supposedly for 'one person' only to find they are full of recipes 'for one OR two' - but from skill set to mind set, there is a dramatic difference in cooking for one vs two people.

 Cooking for one not only requires a different set of shopping and menu planning skills, it requires a different type of motivation.
-Cooking for one means there is no one to look sideways if you classify wine and icecream as dinner, or skip dinner for the 3rd night in a row.
+Cooking for one means there is no one to look sideways if you classify wine and icecream as dinner (all truths coming out here!), or skip dinner for the 3rd night in a row.
 There's no one to say 'if you cook, I'll wash up'.

 For your wellbeing, for your waistline and for your budget.
 The purpose of this blog is to make cooking for one easier by:

-It would be even better if everyone had their picture- perfect, dream kitchen, top end appliances and an unlimited food budget for organic produce from a Farmers' Market.
+It would be even better if everyone had their dream kitchen, top end appliances and an unlimited food budget.

 But so often it's not like that!